 Please note that your submission will be treated in accordance with the Privacy Collection Statement (which can be accessed through Document Library) which may include provisions to other parties and display in the Hearing.
 You should not include any other personal information in the submission, such as email and phone details, unless that information can be made publicly available.
 You can request access to your personal information held by the Department by contacting the Freedom of Information Unit on (03) 9637 8186 or FOI.email@example.com

-For information on the draft Framework Plan or associated planning scheme amendments, please contact:
+For information on the draft Framework Plan or associated planning scheme amendment, please contact:

-For information on the Advisory Committee and Public Hearing Process, please contact:
+For information on the Advisory Committee and Public Hearing Process and making a submission, please contact: